JustMaier/docs/docs/a-tour-of-textile.md

     added P7X3gZus5H15tWCxk4oP6EVsgAM9vwUfCyepAKw49QuRyPYs
     ok
     ```

+!!!
+Note
+    If the peer wasn't found, you may need to wait for a few seconds for the buddy textile instance to establish a peer connect to your primary textile instance.

 This new account is not an existing contact.
 So, your peer will ask the network for its contact info.
 You can confirm that, yes, you'd like to add this account to your local contacts and send it an invite to your thread.